 Hot Water Beach, New Zealand

-This is the second New Zealand beach to make the cut…and, while, at first glance, there may not seem to be anything that special about Hot Water Beach, the clue is in the name!
+This is the second New Zealand beach to make the cut…and while at first glance there may not seem to be anything that special about Hot Water Beach, the clue is in the name!
 Located on the Coromandel Peninsula on the North Island, beneath these golden sands are hot mineral springs.

-What makes this beach even more unusual is that the hot waters can only be accessed at set times.
+What makes this beach unusual is that the hot waters can only be accessed at set times.
 The hot springs filter through the sand for two hours before and after low tide.
 During these times, locals and tourists flock to the beach to dig holes in the sand and relax in the mineral-rich waters.

 These holes act as your own private beachside hot tub, so it’s not difficult to understand their popularity.
 And, as an added perk, you can enjoy glorious views as the sun sets over the water.